nftchance/emporium-lib/README.md

 # Emporium Library

-This repository contains the Solver mechanisms of Emporium to create, execute, and validate the state of parallel intent declarations and transactions.
+This repository contains the Solver and Signer mechanisms of Emporium to create, execute, and validate the state of parallel intent declarations and transactions.
 This is the fastest way to get up and running with the an intent-based architecture.

 Built using: